 Caroline Groves is one of the few in the world, a traditional bespoke shoe and bag maker.
 With over 25 years of leather working experience her creative talent crosses the boundaries between craftsmanship, fashion, art and fantasy.

-Her self named label was set-up twelve years ago and has since built up an international following of clients who are both fashion forward women with established creatives – authors and artists alike.
+Her self named label was set-up in 2003 and has since built up an international following of clients who are both fashion forward women with established creatives – authors and artists alike.

 Caroline’s original interest was in leather and she collaborated with a saddler until meeting a shoemaker in 1988 with whom she trained for a number of years.
 However, Caroline realised she wanted to work more on design, style and use beautiful materials this led to her starting her own company.